Reddit is buying TikTok rival Dubsmash - KVIA

 Reddit has allowed users to upload and share their own videos since 2017, and the segment has grown quickly.
 The number of videos posted to the platform has doubled in 2020, according to the company.

-“We are excited to accelerate Reddit’s focus on video, bringing our tools and technology to their passionate, rapidly-growing user base and sparking evermore forms of creation,” Dubsmash’s founders said in a statement.
+“We are excited to accelerate Reddit’s focus on video, bringing our tools and technology to their passionate, rapidly-growing user base and sparking evermore forms of creation,” Dash, Drüppel and Specht said in a statement.

+An earlier iteration of Dubsmash was launched from Berlin by Drüppel, Roland Grenke and Daniel Taschik.

 Social media platforms have in recent years invested heavily in short videos, spurred on by the success of TikTok and Snapchat.
 Facebook’s Instagram and Google’s YouTube have launched their own products designed to compete with TikTok.